 If you are accepting insurance payments, are you still volunteers?

-Delmar-Bethlehem EMS still consists of dozens of unpaid volunteers who dedicate thousand of hours per year to training, maintaining our equipment, and responding to emergencies.
-To meet the needs of the community, Delmar EMS pays EMTs to staff two ambulances from six am to six pm.
+Delmar-Bethlehem EMS still consists of approximately 75 unpaid volunteers who dedicate more than 15,000 hours per year to training, maintaining our equipment, and responding to emergencies.
+To meet the needs of the community, Delmar-Bethlehem EMS pays EMTs to staff three ambulances from six am to six pm.
+From six pm to six am, Delmar-Bethlehem EMS is more than 75% volunteer at all times, saving taxpayers approximately $400,000 per year.

-Delmar-Bethlehem EMS spends several hundred thousand dollars per year to cover the cost of paid EMTs.
+Delmar-Bethlehem EMS spends approximately $500,000 per year to cover the cost of paid EMTs.
 Without billing, the ambulance tax would need to be significantly increased to reach the necessary level of staffing.
-The revenue recovered from billing covers the cost of increased staffing, has resulted in a 23 percent ambulance tax decrease, and financed other service enhancements.
+The revenue recovered from billing covers the cost of increased staffing, has resulted in an ambulance tax decrease, and financed other service enhancements.